 Let’s start with its effects on psoriasis and eczema:

 While psoriasis is an incurable skin condition characterized by the overproduction of skin cells (mostly causing white flakes and skin flare-ups), and eczema is generally a temporary condition characterized by skin itchiness and rashes, tamanu oil can have a positive, lasting effect on both.

-This is because of the anti-inflammatory properties of tamanu oil – when applied to the skin of some people (big emphasis on some people: if your skin negatively reacts to tamanu oil, it’s not the right remedy for you) with skin conditions, it’s been found to soothe the negative symptoms of those conditions.
+This is because of the anti-inflammatory properties of tamanu oil – when applied to the skin of some people (big emphasis on some people) with skin conditions, it’s been found to soothe the negative symptoms of those conditions.